Skip to main content

 What to think about

-In order to get a children’s book published, ideally, you want to be sure that before you take it to a publisher that it works for children.
+In order to get a children’s book published, ideally, you want to be sure that before you take it to a publisher, that it works within this niche.
 The first place to start is if you know or have children of your own – this is a great way to test whether it works in terms of their level of enjoyment.

 There are more factors to consider when writing a children’s book.
 The first is to consider what ages you are writing for, as this will affect the kind of language you use and the style of narrative.
 If it’s for toddlers just learning to read then it needs to be very simple, with a larger proportion of visual content, whereas for older readers the plot can be more complex with less visual content.